COST: $35.00 per session

 Publishing Polish: Queries, Synopses, Shiny First Pages

 In this group with a 5:1 student-teacher ratio, you will have an opportunity to work with a mentor on creating killer queries, writing a strong, robust synopsis, and a fantastic single-sentence pitch to create a submission package that will catch the attention of agents and editors alike.
-Students will be asked so submit their materials two weeks prior to the conference, so your mentor has a chance to look over your submission package.
+Students will be asked so submit their materials by April 15th, so your mentor has a chance to look over your submission package.

 Magic Systems and World Building